docsdevbr/symfony-doc-pt-br/reference/constraints/Unique.rst

 ~~~~~~~~~~~~~

 **type**: ``string`` **default**: ``null``

-.. versionadded:: 7.2

-    The ``errorPath`` option was introduced in Symfony 7.2.

 If a validation error occurs, the error message is, by default, bound to the
 first element in the collection.
 Use this option to bind the error message to a